ncsu-geoforall-lab/grass-mapbox-tutorial/README.md

 ## GRASS

+> Install GRASS GIS if you don't have it

 1. Run your favorite simulation
 2. Use r.out.leaflet to generate bbox and pngs
     1. Inside of the images directory clone grass-web-publishing